secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/professional-services-delivery-methodology/definition-of-ready/_index.md

 Whereas a **_Definition of Ready is focused on user story level characteristics_**, the **_Definition of Done is focused on the sprint or release level_**.

 Essentially, a DoD represents the acceptance criteria for a sprint or release.
-It spells out what the Implementation and Development Team has to cover in order for the product increment to be considered “done”.
+It spells out what the Implementation and Development Team has to cover in order for the product increment to be considered "done".

 The Definition of Done is an agreement between GitLab Implementation Team, the Customer Development Team and the Program Manager / Project Manager on what needs to be completed for each user story – and it is often standardized across the customer engagement in order to guarantee consistent delivery of quality.